 Just like in a natural pregnancy, blastocyst transfer takes around five days after fertilization for the embryo to reach the uterine cavity, where it then implants.
 It is assumed that the lining of the uterus is particularly receptive on this day.

 Success rates of Blastocyst Transfer

 The chances of getting pregnant after blastocyst transfer are 7% more compared to embryo transfer at an early development stage.
-In IVF with Blastocyst Transfer Centres in Bangkok the chance of success is between 45% and 50% for women up to the age of 30, and for women aged 30 to 39 years it is between 35% and 40%.
+In IVF with Blastocyst Transfer Centres in New zealand the chance of success is between 45% and 50% for women up to the age of 30, and for women aged 30 to 39 years it is between 35% and 40%.
 However, blastocyst culture does not provide the same success rate for all women.
 Those with high egg count and quality may indeed benefit from a day-3 transfer, in which the embryos are inserted in the mother’s uterus at an earlier stage.
-Reproductive medicine specialists in IVF with Blastocyst Transfer Centres in Bangkok work together with the patient to determine the best transfer method as part of apersonalized, individual medical approach’, thus striving for the best possible chance of success.
+Reproductive medicine specialists in IVF with Blastocyst Transfer Centres in New zealand work together with the patient to determine the best transfer method as part of apersonalized, individual medical approach’, thus striving for the best possible chance of success.

 If you had an embryo transplant, but failed in conceiving.
 It is pointless to blame yourself for something you may or may not have done during this time.
 Therefore, try not to do anything that can disturb the embryo.
 Patients can practice the following guidelines to improve success rate:

 - No tub baths or swimming for 48 hours after embryo transfer.

 - No intercourse or orgasms until the fetal heartbeat is seen on ultrasound or the pregnancy test is negative.

 - No excessive physical activity such as jogging, aerobics, or tennis.